<meta name="robots" content="noindex">

 4

-Based on observation, interview and record review, the licensee did not comply with the section cited above for staff, S1 and S2 which poses a potential health, safety or personal rights risk to persons in care.
-Both assistants were observed to be missing the required Mandated Reporter Training.
+Based on observation, interview and record review, the licensee did not comply with the section cited above for herself which poses a potential health, safety or personal rights risk to persons in care.
+Licensee has not renewed her mandated reporter training which expired on 03/14/2026.
+Licensee was reminded that this training needs to be renewed every two years.

 Plan of Correction